At Holy Cross Catholic School, student life is an important part of educating the WHOLE child

 Interests: Basketball, Hiking, Gardening, and Genealogy

-Family: Wife Larena, 1 and one on the way daughters, 1 son
+Family: Wife Larena, two daughters, one son

 Mrs. Carrie Johnson B.S.

 Holy Cross would like to introduce you to another staff member, Ms. Carrie Johnson.
 Ms. Johnson earned her Associate’s Degree of Arts from Macomb Community College in 1998.
 She began her teaching career in 2001, when she graduated from Oakland University with a Bachelor’s Degree in elementary education, majoring in Language Arts for grades 6 through 8.
 Throughout her career she has taught grades 1 through eight, worked as a Reading Intervention Coach and Reading Specialist, certified and trained DIBELS, MLPP, Guided Reading and Visible Thinking.
 Mrs. Johnson has earned graduate credits towards reading through Marygrove College and is working toward a Master’s Degree in Reading and Literacy.
 Ms.Johnson began her career at Holy Cross in 2003 teaching first grade.
 Currently, Ms. Johnson is the middle school Literature and Language Arts teacher for grades 5 through 8.
-Meet and greet at open house on March 11th.

 Education: Associates in Child Development from Lake Superior State University; B.S. in Education from Western Michigan University; Master of Art in Teaching from Marygrove College.